Piecewise linear structures on topological manifolds: Preliminaries on Classifying Spaces

-\p This follows from the universal property \ref{univ} applied to $\xi \times I$, if we put $A=X\times \{0,1\}$ where $X$ denotes the base of $\xi$. .
+\p This follows from the universal property \ref{univ} applied to $\xi \times I$, if we put $A=X\times \{0,1\}$ where $X$ denotes the base of $\xi$.

+\m \begin{remark}\rm This is important to understand the difference between classifying maps and classifying morphisms.
+Non-homotopic classifying morphisms can induce homotopic classifying maps.
+On the other hand, not every map $X \to BTOP_n$ is a classifying map, while every morphism $\xi \to \gga^N$ is a classifying morphism.
+To feel the difference, consider a trivial $\RR^n$-bundle $\theta^N$ over a space $X$.
+Then there is a classifying map $X\to*\in BTOP_n)$, while a corresponding morphism is a trivialization of $\theta^N$, i.e. a morphism $X\times R^n \to R^n$. \end{remark}

 \m A {\it piecewise linear} (in future PL) {\it$\RR^n$-bundle} is a topological $\RR^n$-bundle $\xi=\{p: E \to B\}$ such that $E$ and $B$ are polyhedra and $p: E \to B$ and $s: B \to E$ are PL maps.
 Furthermore, we require that, for every simplex $\Delta \subset B$, there is a PL homeomorphism $h: p^{-1}(\Delta) \cong \Delta \times \RR^n$ with $h(s(\Delta))=\Delta \times \{0\}$.
-(For definitions of PL maps, see \cite{Hud, RS}.)
+(For definitions of PL maps, see \cite{Hudson, RS}.)

-\m A morphism of PL $\RR^n$-bundles is a morphism of topological $\RR^n$-bundles where the maps $g$ and $f$ in \eqref{morph} are PL maps.
+A PL morphism of PL $\RR^n$-bundles is a topological $\RR^n$-morphism where the maps $g$ and $f$ in \eqref{morph} are PL maps.

-\m There exists a universal PL $\RR^n$-bundle $\gg^n_{PL}$ over a certain space $BPL_n$.
-This means that the universal property \ref{univ} remains valid if we replace $\gg^n_{TOP}$ by $\gg^n_{PL}$ and ``topological $\RR^n$ bundle'' by ``PL $\RR^n$-bundle'' there.
+There exists a universal PL $\RR^n$-bundle $\gga^n_{PL}$ over a certain space $BPL_n$.
+This means that the universal property \ref{univ} remains valid if we replace $\gga^n_{TOP}$ by $\gga^n_{PL}$ and ``topological $\RR^n$ bundle'' by ``PL $\RR^n$-bundle'' there.
 So, $BPL_n$ is a classifying space for PL $\RR^n$-bundles.

+This is worthy to mention that $BPL_n$ can be chosen to be a locally finite simplicial complex,~\cite[Essay IV \S8]{KS2}.

-\sm Notice that $BPL_n$ can also be regarded as the classifying space of a certain group $PL_n$ (which is constructed as the geometric realization of a certain simplicial group), \cite{KL, LR}.
+Note that $BPL_n$ can also be regarded as the classifying space of a certain group $PL_n$ (which is constructed as the geometric realization of a certain simplicial group), \cite{KL, LR}.

 \m A {\it sectioned $S^n$-fibration} is defined to be an $S^n$-fibration $p: E \to B$ equipped with a section $s: B\to E$.
-Morphisms of sectioned $S^n$-fibrations are defined to be diagrams like \eqref{morph} where each map $g_b$ is assumed to be a pointed homotopy equivalence.
+Morphisms of sectioned $S^n$-fibrations are defined similarly to \defref{d:morph} where each map $g_b$ and the total map $g$ is assumed to be a pointed proper homotopy equivalence.
+We shall use the brief term ``$(S^n,*)$-fibration'' for sectioned $S^n$-fibrations and ``$(S^n,*)$-morphism'' for morphisms of sectioned $S^n$-fibrations.